storesafe/cordova-sqlite-storage/README.md

   - Remember to make (and use) a special branch within your fork from which you can send the proposed restructuring;
   - Always use `git mv` to move files & directories;
   - Never mix a move/rename operation with any other changes in the same commit.

+## Other

+[@brodybits (Chris Brody)](https://github.com/brodybits) and others contribute their valuable time and expertise to maintain this project for the benefit of the mobile app community.
+Small consulting relationships can help strengthen the business viability of this project (see contact below).

 ## Major branches